 Promote the overall goal of decent, safe and sanitary housing by using the HCV program to house eligible families in private rental housing; therefore, increasing the housing stock for very low-income families.

-Improve the City's housing stock by requiring participating landlords to meet Housing Quality Standards for their rental property.
+Improve the City's housing stock by requiring participating landlords to meet Housing Quality Standards (NSPIRE Standards beginning October 1, 2025) for their rental property.

 Facilitate the efficient management of the HA and compliance with Federal Regulations by establishing policies for the efficient and effective management of the HCV program and staff.